-INNOCADEMY

-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUND TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2021
+INNOCADEMY RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUND TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2022

-Net change in fund balances total governmental funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-In the statement of activities these costs are allocated over their estimated useful lives as depreciation.

-Capital outlay 67,896 Depreciation expense (52,606)

-Change in net position of governmental activities
+Net change in fund balances total governmental funds \$ 17,154 Amounts reported for governmental activities in the statement of activities are different because: t Governmental funds report capital outlays as expenditures.
+In the statement of activities these costs are allocated over their estimated useful lives as depreciation/amortization.
+Capital outlay Depreciation/amortization expense 86,892 (360,896) Proceeds and repayments of principal on long-term debts are other financing sources and expenditures in the governmental funds, but not in the statement of activities (where they are additions and reductions of liabilities).
+Proceeds from long-term obligation Payments on notes from direct borrowings and direct placements (19,325) 287,382 Change in net position of governmental activities \$ 11,207

+See notes to financial statements.